cborchert/algoliasearchdemo/README.md

 ### Frontend

-Algolia search-only credentials live in `app/javascript/app/GLOBALS.js` and used only in the `constructor` method of `app/javascript/app/APP.js`.
+Algolia search-only credentials live in `app/javascript/app/GLOBALS.js`; they are only used by the `constructor` method of `app/javascript/app/APP.js`.
 Ensure that the frontend and the backend are talking to the same index and application!

 Algolia search settings are set up in the `constructor` and `runAlgoliaQuery` methods of `app/javascript/app/App.js`

 ## Database initialization

-Make sure that your configuration is set up before running this step (see above).
+Make sure that the configuration files are correctly set up before running this step (see above).
 Then run `rails db:migrate` to initialize the Movie model correctly and then `rails db:seed` to load the default data into the Movie model.
 This will take a minute since there are almost 6000 movies by default.

 If you ever need to repopulate the model/index from movies.json, use `rake algolia:populate_from_json`.